 5)Would you prefer to white clothes for summer?

-Would rather is used to show that you like one particular action more than other action—
+It is used to show that you like one particular action more than another action—

 Eg. 1)Sam would rather sleep than watch TV.